heiheihang/pronto_take_home/README.md

 copy the path

-Run the git_dir report (replace the command line argument with the copied path)
+Get the git directory report for a specific directory (replace the command line argument with the copied path)

 ```
 python3 main.py /path/to/this/directory